coderxio/sagerx/README.md

      - Windows users following the Docker Desktop install guide should have WSL 2 installed.
 You can open up command line, type `wsl` and then within WSL 2, you can enter `id -u` to see your UID.
    - `UMLS_API=<umls_api_key>` - if you want to use RxNorm, you need an API key from [UMLS](https://uts.nlm.nih.gov/uts/signup-login).
 4. Make sure Docker is installed
-5. Run `docker-compose up airflow-init`.
+5. Run `docker compose up airflow-init`.
 6. Run `docker-compose up`.

 > NOTE: if you have an [M1 Mac](https://stackoverflow.com/questions/62807717/how-can-i-solve-postgresql-scram-authentication-problem) `export DOCKER_DEFAULT_PLATFORM=linux/amd64`, and re-build your images